dkyowell/PDFBlocks/Readme.md

 A SwiftUI inspired framework for generating reports and other PDF documents.

-##  Look Ma, no Commands
+## Document Descriptions, not Instructions.
-PDFBlocks uses a declarative language for describing document layout.
-There are no print(), draw(), newPage() or any other kind of print command.
-Instead, you specify the elements you want to appear within a layout heirarchy.
+PDFBlocks uses a declarative language for describing document layout and appearance, not commands such as print(), draw(), or newPage().
 Here is the "code" used to generate the PDFBlocks logo used at the top of this document:

 ```swift
 struct Document: Block {
     var body: some Block {